-- equivalence to securities but do not qualify as financial instruments under existing IAS 32 (see Paragraphs 3.44 to 3.50 for further discussion). - An amendment of items considered to be cash equivalent in IAS 7.6, or that provides an explicit definition of cash going beyond the implicit definition in paragraph AG3 of IAS 32.
+- An amendment of IAS 32.11 to include items such as crypto-assets (e.g. utility tokens, hybrid tokens, some security tokens22) that have investment asset/financial instrument attributes and functional equivalence to securities but do not qualify as financial instruments under existing IAS 32 (see Paragraphs 3.44 to 3.50 for further discussion). - An amendment of items considered to be cash equivalent in IAS 7.6, or that provides an explicit definition of cash going beyond the implicit definition in paragraph AG3 of IAS 32.
 This amendment may be needed because within IFRS requirements there is a description of items that can be considered cash equivalents but there is no explicit definition of cash.
 An explicit definition of cash and cash equivalent could potentially result in the inclusion of the following crypto-assets as either cash equivalents or cash: stable coins that are pegged to fiat currency on a 1.1 basis; and cryptocurrencies that qualify as e-money under jurisdictional definitions.

 The current restrictive classification of items as either cash or cash equivalent could be seen as a gap in IFRS requirements, especially if one considers that technology-driven developments including the advent of private sector stable coins and CBDCs may change the commonly understood definition of money.
-But there is also the need to consider the risks to monetary policy and financial stability highlighted in a March 2020 Banque de France working paper and a December 2019 International Monetary Fund (IMF) publication that could be exacerbated if stable coins were to be classified as either cash or cash equivalents in financial statements (see Paragraphs 3.57 to 3.63 for further discussion).
+But there is also the need to consider the risks to monetary policy and financial stability highlighted in a March 2020 Banque de France working paper23 and a December 2019 International Monetary Fund (IMF) 24 publication that could be exacerbated if stable coins were to be classified as either cash or cash equivalents in financial statements (see Paragraphs 3.57 to 3.63 for further discussion).